Adjunct Professor Richard Broinowski

 On retirement in 1997, Richard was invited to become an Adjunct Professor in Media Studies at the University of Canberra.
 It was at UC that he began a program to send the best and brightest senior students in journalism to work as interns in English-language newspapers in Asia.
 In December 2001 Richard and his wife Alison moved from Canberra to Sydney, where he was invited to be an Adjunct Professor in the Department of Media and Communications at the University of Sydney, an appointment he still holds.
 At Sydney, Richard continued and extended his overseas internship program, which now had participants from the University of Western Sydney and RMIT in Melbourne, as well as the University of Sydney.
 By 2009, sixty six aspiring Australian journalists had participated in the scheme.
 It draws its funding from the Myer Foundation in Melbourne and the Australia Korea Foundation in Canberra.

-Richard has written and published three books – A Witness to History: the life and times of Robert Broinowski (MUP 2001), Fact or Fission – the truth about Australia’s nuclear ambitions (Scribe 2003, and Driven – a diplomat's auto biography (ABC/HarperCollins 2009).
+Richard has written and published four books – A Witness to History: the life and times of Robert Broinowski (MUP 2001), Fact or Fission – the truth about Australia’s nuclear ambitions (Scribe 2003, and Driven – a diplomat's auto biography (ABC/HarperCollins 2009), Fallout from Fukushima (Scribe 2012).
 He has also published numerous articles on foreign affairs for many Australian periodicals and newspapers, and is a regular commentator on current affairs for SBS, ABC and Al Jazeera Television International.